jieqianzhang/D3-study-group/session2/README.md

 We are going to follow the tutorial here to learn about different types of scales: http://d3indepth.com/scales/

+And then, we will use three different scales to recreate this graphic: http://graphics.wsj.com/in-polling-who-got-it-right/

 ## How to define a scale when the data is dynamic?
 ### d3.min